Updated: January 2020

 In addition, a payment threshold of $50 compared to Amazon’s $10 sets up one more barrier to entry, especially if you’re new to the affiliate game.
 With Walmart positioning itself as offering the lowest prices due to its huge buying power – their tagline is “Save Money.
 Live Better” (which replaced its famous “Always Low Prices.
 Always” about ten years ago) – building up that first $50 might take quite some time, which is demotivating.

-On the flip side, Amazon has built themselves a reputation of being tough taskmasters.
+On the flip side, Amazon has built itself a reputation of being tough taskmasters.
 Violate their rules once, which change frequently, and you could be struck off their affiliate list forever.

 Fundamentally, however, despite impressive growth figures (albeit from a much smaller base), you’d have to think at this point, it isn’t quite yet in people’s mindsets to consider Walmart as an online retailer, or at least to have them top of mind.